pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-4-writeup.md

       - Alice gets n' = 999 - 1000 = -1.
 She cannot compute H^-1(H^1000(seed)) because A) she does not know the seed (it lives securely on the group server) and B) you can't go backwards in a hash function (preimage resistance)!
 Alice's evil intentions are foiled!
       - NOTE: it is an assumption in our system that, even though Alice is no longer a member of the group, if a file in that group is unchanged, Alice can still access it.
 This is basically the same as her saving local copies of the files while she is a group member to reference later, or remembering the contents of the file later.

+      We chose this implementation because it was a lightweight way to have a group key that can change without having to constantly redistribute keys and re-encrypt all files on the server.
+The hashing algorithm is fast, and the seed is only known to the trusted group server, so no one on an adversary's corrupted client or files server could calculate the current group keys.
+Also, the Shared File object allows for the addition of file metadata, so adding n from the group key is an easy implementation, and the adversary cannot crack the file with only knowing n.

 ### T7: Token Theft

   It is assumed that the file server will steal legitimate tokens from users and try to give them to other users.
-First, we need to ensure that a user cannot pass of another user's token as their own.
-This is fairly simple, in that we can simple verify that the requester's name matches the name in their token.

-  We also need to ensure that the user cannot attempt to use the token they received from the rogue file server on another file server to login and attempt to access file information.
+We need to ensure that the user cannot attempt to use the token they received from the rogue file server on another file server to login and attempt to access file information that they would not normally have access to.
 To accomplish this, we can modify the Token object to contain information about the file server it is intended to be used for.

   When the client driver program first starts, it asks the user for the IP and port of the group and file server that the user wants to connect to.
 When the user connects to the group server and asks for a session token, instead of just sending the encrypted username and password, it will also send the ip:port combination of its intended file server.
-This ip:port will then be stored as an attribute on the user's session token, which is hashed and signed by group server to ensure it has not been tampered with.
+This ip:port will then be stored as an attribute on the user's session token, which is hashed and signed by the group server to ensure it has not been tampered with.

   Then, when a file server gives a stolen token to a user for use on another file server, when the user makes a request, the file server will check to see that the ip:port on the token match the file server's own ip:port.
 If it does not, the file server will terminate the connection and the token cannot be used on that file server.

   Tokens will also be modified to include and expiration timer.
 Each session will have a lifespan of 20 minutes.
 On each transaction, the user's token will be checked by the server, and the server will verify that the current time is not later than the expiration time.
 If it is, the user will be logged out and forced to re-login to continue.
 On token issuance, a fresh expiration will be generated, 20 minutes from time of token creation.

+  We chose token modification because the token is ultimately the piece of information that allows for all access in the file server.
+The token is signed by the group server, but without the additional information provided above, the file server would think that a stolen token is perfectly valid.
+The expiration makes it so that an adversary cannot use an old token to try to access the file server.
+It is lightweight and easy to implement and check.
+The intended file server data is also readily present and easy to add and check as token metadata.
+Both, in combination with the token data signed by the group server, ensure that a token cannot be modified, stolen, or reused.

+## Design Approach

+  Our design approach started by looking at our phase 3 implementation.
+We had some security flaws as well as some heavy and intensive processes that we needed to rework.
+The use of the TLS-like keys is interesting in that is solves several problems: It eliminates the need to be constantly signing and verifying RSA signatures, which is an expensive process.
+It also allows for the prevention of replay attacks because the keys are generated on each connection.

+  The Lamport-like group keys was a fun idea.
+We liked that the Lamport OTP protocol used secure hashing principles and math to make easily refreshable group keys.

+  Modifying the token to include more metadata just seemed like an obvious choice.
+In the group members' profession experience, session tokens include a lot of metadata, including expiration times and intended "sites."

+  Finally, while not expressly called for in the prompt, brute force login attacks are a real concern.
+So we implemented a locking and unlocking mechanism that locks out a user after 3 failed login attempts.
+The user must have an administrator unlock their account after that happens.

+  As always, the GUI now also contains all of the necessary security updates that the test based client required.

+## Past Threats
+  The threats from T1-T4 are still addressed in this protocol.
+First, Unauthorized Token Issuance is still guarded against by protecting against brute force attacks, implementing password checking, and ensuring that lines of communication between the client and group server are secure.
+Token modification cannot happen because tokens are still signed by the group server so that the file server can verify that a token has not been modified.
+These tokens now include the additional expiration and file server information.
+There can be no unknown connection to unauthorized file server or unauthorized clients because the RSA-like fingerprinting is still in place.
+Finally, snooping cannot occur because of the use of symmetric key encryption on all communications between client and server.
+Our phase 4 implementation did not remove any of the necessary functionality from phase 3.
+It instead enhanced it to cover a new range of active threats.

 ### Protocol Diagrams